 - Consider using Facebook Advertising to gain a following at first, and when you have built a community, offer coupons, or hold a contest or giveaway to foster even more growth!

 Twitter is a great tool to expose your small business.
-It is not just a place for large brands, coupon hoarders and news junkies.
-Small companies that are primarily serving local customers, such as food trucks or restaurants, can especially benefit from the “real-time” communication aspect of Twitter to generate buzz for new locations or dishes.
-Further down the road, Twitter is also a great tool for creative content-based contests through hashtags or special promotion coupons.
+It is not just a place for large brands, coupon hoarders, and news junkies.
+Small companies that are primarily serving local customers, such as food trucks or restaurants, can especially benefit from the “real-time” communication aspect of Twitter.
+They can use it to generate buzz for new locations or dishes.
+Further down the road, Twitter is also an excellent tool for creative content-based contests through hashtags or exclusive promotion coupons.

 - When creating a Twitter account, keep in mind that your company name may already be taken so you might have to be creative.
 As with Facebook page vanity URLs, as long as your username connects to your business, it will be recognizable.

 - Be sure to include a photo on your profile, as well as an interesting bio that describes your company.
 You may even find it useful to add a picture of an employee, as people like to connect with other people, not necessarily brands.

-- You can tweet pictures, articles, and videos just like on Facebook, but you may want to use a scheduling tool like Hootsuite to shorten links and spread your tweets out so as not to spam users.
+- You can tweet pictures, articles, and videos just like on Facebook.
+You may want to use a scheduling tool like Hootsuite to shorten links and spread your tweets out so as not to spam users.

 - Be sure to observe experts in your industry and anyone who may be interested in your business.
 If you want someone to follow you back, consider “retweeting” some of their content or starting a conversation by mentioning them on your feed.

-Hopefully, these tips will help you get the conversations started on your small business.
+Hopefully, these tips will help you get the conversations started for your small business.
 If you are like many other owners and don’t have the time to keep track of all this, feel free to contact us for a free consultation.